 Technical Challenges

-Having outlined the features of the existing SynergyNet framwork which it was possible to adapt to facilitate synchronous remote collaborative learning activities, this section addresses those features which presented a barrier to doing so.
+Having outlined the features of the existing SynergyNet framework which it was possible to adapt to facilitate synchronous remote collaborative learning activities, this section addresses those features which presented a barrier to doing so.
 Initially SynergyNet was designed for co-located collaboration, incorporating architecture which was not able to support remote working.
 This section outlines the challenges faced in terms of the framework, the school setting and mobile connectivity.

 Co-Location